Continuing our Sierra retrospective, we’ll now a take a look at the first game of Sierra’s most realistic series so far, Police Quest.

 The intro this time around looks even more like a TV crime show intro.
 And the new soundtrack isn’t half bad!

-Even the driving section is simplified to the point that it’s hard to commit mistakes.
-Although the driving controls to turn are a bit confusing.
+Even the driving section is so simplified to the point that it’s hard to commit mistakes.
+Although the driving controls to turn can be a bit confusing.
 It’s easy to mix left and right when driving in the opposite direction the controls are oriented.

-The procedures to follow are also simplified, reducing the chance of mistakes and making the game easier to play.
+The police procedures are also simplified, reducing the chance of mistakes and making the game easier to play.
 Even the poker mini-game is optional now, but you won’t be rewarded its points if you choose not to play it.
 Between Space Quest I’s slot machine, Leisure Suit Larry I’s blackjack and this game’s poker, I wonder if Sierra is responsible for an entire generation of gamblers.
-But seriously now, gambling addiction is no joke!
+But seriously now, gambling addiction is no joke, as my dad always said.

-There’s a better visual and sound presentation over the original and while it definitely looks and sounds better, the gameplay is so oversimplified that it feels empty in comparison with the original.
+There’s a better visual and sound presentation over the original and while it definitely looks and sounds better, the gameplay is so oversimplified that there’s almost no challenge in comparison with the original.
 And although the story and the dialogues have been somewhat rewritten, they’re basically the same.
 It’s hard to see the difference in that aspect.
 Although all of this makes the game easier and more attractive, it also makes it shorter than the original.

 So, if you don’t mind the EGA graphics, the text parser and the harder puzzles, then I recommend the original version over the remake.
 But if you’re a novice graphic adventure gamer and prefer VGA graphics and the mouse interface then go for the remake, although personally I prefer the original AGI version.